glitcho-o/CTF-Writeups/SUDO FUZZERS/Forensics/OkayHogyaaa.md

     ![zsh_history](./images/ss20.png)

 18. **Run the Script to Unlock the Folder**
     After obtaining the key, create the `key.txt` file, place the key in it, and run the script to unlock the folder.
+The script after running will also demand a key paste the smae key as you pasted in the `key.txt` file.
     ![Unlocking Folder](./images/ss21.png)
     ![Unlocked Folder](./images/ss22.png)